and EASTERN TENNESSEE

 written by DeSoto's Chroniclers: Biedma, Rangel, Elvas, Inca

-That town was Tallassee, located inside the Little Tennessee River's big bend on itself at today's Tennessee border "...and there we took corn and went on to sleep in the open...(out of the mountains)" That native place name, Tallassee, was probably the source of the name Tennessee.
+That town was Tallassee, located inside the Little Tennessee River's big bend at today's Tennessee border "...and there we took corn and went on to sleep in the open..." meaning "out of the mountains."
+That native place name, Tallassee, was probably the source of the place name Tennessee given that Deal's Gap was it's primary entrance point from coastal South Carolina where America's early settlers traded Tennessee furs with the world from Charleston.

-Then on "Wednesday we crossed a river (the Little Tennessee), and then a town and a river (the Tellico River) and we spent the night in the open (below today's Madisonville).
+Then on "Wednesday we crossed a river (the Little Tennessee), and then a town and a river (the Tellico River) and we spent the night in the open (on the flats of today's Madisonville).
 And on Thursday the chief of Coste came forth to receive us in peace, and he led us to sleep in a town of his (Athens)."

 "On Friday... the Governor (in the vanguard) arrived at Coste, which is a town on an island of the river (Hiwassee Island, at the Tennessee-Hiwassee River confluence) which flows great and strong and is difficult to enter... and the Governor (crossed the Hiwassee River onto the island and) entered the town carelessly and unarmed with a few unarmed men, and when the soldiers... began to climb on the grain storage bins... the Indians began to beat them...
 The Governor commanded that our men all should suffer it and be tolerant, because of the evident danger in which they were all in..." given that the army had yet to arrive.